davepinch/pinchy.cc/content/topics/places/dams/round-lake-dam/round-lake-dam.md

   - Since this dam is on Round Lake (not Lacamas Lake), *Round Lake Dam* is the preferred name.
 tags:
   - dam
+  - no Wikidata record
+  - no Wikipedia article
 ---